zethon/AshDB/README.md

 AshDB is a simple index based storage library that provides a customizable segmented file layout.

 The database does not support updates.
-This is designed to be a write-one-read-many database.
-The database is stored in segments, the max size of which can be configured.
-Likewise, the database can have a size limit which when exceeded, the oldest segments of the database will be deleted.
+This is designed to be a write-once-read-many database.
+The database is stored in segments, the max size of each segment can be configured.
+Likewise, the database can have a limit as a whole which when exceeded, the oldest segments of the database will be deleted.

 ## Options